Wireless and Small Cell Regulations and Installation

 Is the City doing anything to anticipate delivery by drones or use of drones for other reasons?
 I find them incredibly invasive....not only for their use to view my property but also for their loud, obnoxious noise and close overhead flying patterns.
 There are realtors in our neighborhood who use them, I assume to send information to non-local, including overseas, clients.
 The idea of delivery service by drones leaves me feeling even more as if my personal space is being invaded by corporate convenience.
 I definitely am against delivery by drones and, quite honestly, would prefer they be banned on MI.
 I know that last "wish" is unlikely to ever come about.
 Thanks.
 Anne Fox

-Anne asked almost 5 years ago
+Anne asked over 5 years ago

 The City is not currently doing anything to manage the use of drones on Mercer Island.
 Drones are regulated by the Federal Aviation Administration (FAA), which has information available here: https://www.faa.gov/uas/.